Wilhelm Wassmuss: Post-war promises

 Wassmuss survived the war.
 For a time, he had been dazzlingly successful in Iran, but tribal support for him began to fade when it became obvious to the tribal leaders that Germany was not defeating Britain.
 After the war, Wassmuss, whose network had spread through Afghanistan and as far as India, and for whom the British had offered a $500,000 reward, was imprisoned by the British.
 He was released in 1920 and made his way back to Berlin.
-Once there, the man who had had eloquently lied to the Persian tribesmen on Germany’s behalf struggled to persuade the German Foreign Office to honor his pledges and pay the money he had promised to the tribes; the German government refused.
+Once there, the man who had eloquently lied to the Persian tribesmen on Germany's behalf struggled to persuade the German Foreign Office to honor his pledges and pay the money he had promised to the tribes; the German government refused.

 As the post-war years went by, Wassmuss could not forget his promises.
 He returned to Bushehr in 1924 and, purchasing cheap farmland, promised to repay the tribesmen from the profits he hoped to make from farming.
 The farm failed.
-After legal squabbles over money with some of the tribal chieftains who once been his friends, Wilhelm Wassmuss returned to Berlin in April 1931.
-A broken man, he died virtually forgotten and in poverty in November 1931.
+After legal squabbles over money with some of the tribal chieftains who once been his friends, Wassmuss returned to Berlin in April 1931.
+A broken man, he died virtually forgotten and in poverty on 29 November 1931.